Surviving one of the biggest earthquakes recorded in history

 As I huddled inside the door frame that Friday afternoon on March 11, I tried not to panic.

-Immediately I was met by four women whose faces were panic-stricken.
+Immediately, I was met by four women whose faces were panic-stricken.
 “It’s an earthquake!” they shouted.
 I tried to calm myself.
-But I immediately felt afraid.
+But I immediately felt nervous and scared.

-It took a second and then I felt the scary, unnatural sensation of the building rocking and shaking.
+It took a second, and then I felt the scary, unnatural sensation of the building rocking and shaking.
 I HATE EARTHQUAKES.
-I've been in enough of them to know that you have absolutely no control over anything during those moments.
+I've been in enough of them to know that you have no control over anything during those moments.

 But where?
-I could see tall trees and buildings, light poles, telephone poles but no open spaces.
+I could see tall trees and buildings, light poles, and telephone poles, but no open spaces.

-After a very long while which seemed like foreve, the shaking stopped.
+After a very long while, which seemed like forever, the shaking stopped.

 And then the shaking started up again.

-As I looked out the window, I saw a different set of light poles swinging, swinging, swaying.
-I couldn’t tell whether my body was reacting in some weird way or whether it was an aftershock or still part of the big tremor.
+Looking out the window, I saw a different set of light poles swinging, swinging, swaying.
+I couldn’t tell whether my body was reacting in some weird way, whether it was an aftershock, or still part of the big tremor.

-When I managed to get back to my hotel room, I turned on the TV and was stunned to discover that I had experienced one of the worse earthquakes ever recorded.
-It was 8.9 and the epicenter was off the coast of Sendai, about 140 miles away.
+When I managed to get back to my hotel room, I turned on the TV and was stunned to discover that I had experienced one of the worst earthquakes ever recorded.
+It was 8.9, and the epicenter was off the coast of Sendai, about 140 miles away.

 A few hours later, I received a call that eleven planes had been diverted from Narita, the Tokyo airport, to the Air Force base where I worked.
 Two of the planes were stranded and included 600 passengers.